Subjects under Capital:

 6 to 8pm

-Post-conceptual artist Tony Cokes and art historian and critic Tom McDonough will discuss Cokes’ artwork in connection with several of his text-based videos currently on view in Revolution from Without… at The 8th Floor.
-Drawing from sources including journalism, critical and cultural theory, and propaganda, Cokes edits and deconstructs language to make visible that which we already know but has been strategically removed from circulation.
+Post-conceptual artist Tony Cokes together with art historian and critic Tom McDonough discussed Cokes' practice, addressing several of his text-based videos currently on view at The 8th Floor in Revolution from Without….
+Drawing from sources including journalism, critical and cultural theory, popular music, and propaganda, Cokes edits and deconstructs language to make visible that which we suspect has been strategically removed from circulation.

 Tony Cokes lives and works in Providence, Rhode Island, where he serves as Professor in the Department of Modern Culture and Media at Brown University.
 Recent exhibitions include the 10th Berlin Biennale, Berlin; Hessel Museum, Annandale-on-Hudson; Whitechapel Gallery, London; ZKM, Karlsruhe; REDCAT, Los Angeles; SFMOMA, San Francisco; the Whitney Museum of American Art, New York; Pera Museum, Istanbul; and the Louvre, Paris.

 His work is included in the collections of the Museum of Modern Art, New York; Whitney Museum, New York; Centre George Pompidou, Paris; Kunsthallen, Copenhagen; Wexner Center for the Visual Arts, Columbus; and Queensland Art Gallery, Brisbane, among many others.